The very best places to experience Día de Muertos in 2026!

 The cemetery is the heart of everything in Xoxo though as families set up altars on their family tombs.
 The altars include candles, foods and drinks for their ancestors and plenty of cempasuchil flowers to guide their loved ones home from the spirit world.

-What to do in Xoxocotlan during Día de los Muertos 2024
+What to do in Xoxocotlan during Día de Muertos

 🗝 Visit the plaza to see the Catrinas and the altars.